New Zealand is partnering with BlackRock in aim to reach 100% renewable electricity

 BlackRock released few details about the planned 2 billion New Zealand dollar ($1.22 billion) fund, but did say it would initially target institutional investors.
 It was the first time BlackRock had launched an initiative of its kind, said Andrew Landman, the head of BlackRock in Australia and New Zealand.

-“The level of innovation is far greater in this country than we see elsewhere in clean tech,” Hipkins told reporters.
+“The level of innovation is far greater in this country than we see elsewhere in clean tech,” Landman told reporters.
 “We are seeing enormous visionary capabilities out of those investee companies.”

 BlackRock said making the grid completely green would require a total investment of about US$26 billion.

-Note: This story has been updated to correct the attribution of the quote in the 9th graf to Andrew Landman.